For more information about Structural Engineering with Management at Nottingham Trent University, please visit the webpage using the button above.

-Designed for students aspiring to senior management positions within the structural engineering field, this course focuses on applying engineering principles in structural engineering and in management.
+Designed for professionals aspiring to senior management positions within the structural engineering field, our MSc Structural Engineering with Management course focuses on applying engineering principles in structural engineering and in management.

 How you're taught

 Balancing work and study with our full-time or part-time study options

 All of our taught postgraduate civil engineering courses are offered either as a full-time or part-time study route.
 Full-time study typically takes one year, but there is the option of extending this to two years, and the part-time route takes between two and five years to complete.

 The part-time route is suitable for students in full-time employment.
 We offer a weekend delivery option which is popular with employers, as it tailors study requirements to sit comfortably alongside employment.